Welcome on board

 The program team works for Viable Cities through employment at KTH, Research Institutes of Sweden - RISE, Lund University or Stockholm Environment Institute -SEI, and meets daily in Stockholm, Gothenburg, Umeå, Lund or Kalmar.

-The family, the team, consists of about 25 people with different competencies, including researchers, innovation experts, people with experience from municipal, regional and national processes and international cooperation for the transition, and we even have a storyteller.
-Olga Kordas is the head of the program and also a researcher at KTH, and the team also includes the dogs Alice, Bosse and Lukas.
+The family, the team, consists of people with different competences, including researchers, innovation experts, people with experience from municipal, regional and national processes and international cooperation for the transition, and we even have a storyteller.
+Olga Kordas is the program's director and also a researcher at KTH Royal Institute of Technology.
+The team also includes dogs Alice, Bosse and Lukas.

 Our board includes members from cities, companies and universities.